mpdairy/elm-component-updater/README.md

 ## TaskTimer Cluster

-What if we want to have a whole bunch of `TaskTimer`s, like an unlimited amount of them that the user can add or delete at will?
+What if you want to have a whole bunch of `TaskTimer`s, like an unlimited amount of them that the user can add or delete at will?

 I'll show you two ways to do this.
 First, a tedious way that uses a `Dict`, like I'm sure you've done before if you've worked with Elm much.
-Second, I'll show you the `Many` component, which abstracts away the boring part and can be used on any other type of component.
+Second, I'll show you the `Many` component, which abstracts away the boring part and can be used to make a collection of any type of component.

 ### The Tedious Way